openshift/enhancements/enhancements/api-review/custom-tags-aws.md

   2. Image registry.
   3. Ingress LB.
   4. IAM credentials by CCO in mint mode of operation.
-- Openshift is bound by the AWS resource that allows the fewest number of tags.
-An AWS S3 bucket can only have at most 10 tags.
+- OpenShift is bound by the AWS resource that allows the fewest number of tags.
+An AWS S3 bucket can have at most 10 tags.

 ## Proposal